Introduction

 Sascha Dikiciyan

-Sascha Dikiciyan, also known as Sonic Mayhem, brings a more aggressive and intense electronic sound to the soundtrack.
-His contributions add a layer of urgency and tension to the music, which is especially effective during action sequences and high-stakes moments within the game.
+Sascha Dikiciyan, also known as Sonic Mayhem, introduces an electronic music that is way more aggressive and intense than the old ones.
+His inputs, on the other hand, create a sort of urgency and tension in the music, which proves to be very effective during the action scenes and the critical situations in the game.

 Ed Harrison